 We invite you to join us to make a 'clear image for maths' in your child's experience!

-Margi Leech Dip Teaching, Higher Diploma, NZAMT
+Margi Leech Dip Teaching, Higher Diploma, member of NZAMT

 Margi has taught in New Zealand and internationally from New Entrants to secondary with a specialist interest in Music.
 She was part of the team writing 'Musikit' back in the 1970-80's.
 She has been a choir and musical festival conductor and has lead musical teams into competitions and community events.
-Her leadership in Girls Brigade, Duke Of Edinburgh and other community activites brought her into a wider understanding of working with people.
+Her leadership in Girls' Brigade, Duke Of Edinburgh and other community activites brought her into a wider understanding of working with people.
 It is often said that music and maths go together!

 Margi has always had a passion for seeing childreach reach their full potential.
 As a classroom teacher maths became a special interest.
 Her long term desire has always been to see students succeed with understanding of this amazing subject.
 Her passion for all children is now extended to the children of New Zealand; Numicon enables this.